Dress in a vibrant zero-waste dazzle outfit, navigate a labyrinth,

 Pre-recorded movement data is collated via a motion capture process.
 (Mocap is a special effects system where a performer wears special markers which are recorded by the computer as points in space, typically for use in 3Danimation or games)

 A library of dancers’ phrases and choreographies develop in the animation pipeline, and these formations in the game engine are loosely derivative of Busby Berkeley and his spectacular ensembles.
 Our performers re-learn the movement material from their avatar animations instead of from each other or video recordings.

 The animations consist of palindromic loops meaning that dancers recall and memorise the material playing both forwards and backwards.
 Through this process, the dance language becomes fragmented and different rhythmically, and the design of of the body avatar whether a mocap skeleton, or an abstract figure, or rendering, gives a different physicality.

 Perhaps ‘a new body’ emerges through this technology.

-The team are working towards procedurally generating ‘razzle-dazzle’ patterns which are digitally printed onto fabric.
-In workshops, attendees participate in creating costumes, cutting and assembling capes, shoes, masks and more.
-Reflecting the next-gen sustainable fashion practice, the zero-waste pattern cutting technique is used – all parts of the cut fabric become part of the design.
-The workshops introduce the current trend of lending and renting clothes, the concept behind Dazzle2020 fashion is to design for the experience age-old models of consumption rethought and presented to the public through this playful approach.
+The team are working with procedurally generating ‘razzle-dazzle’ patterns which are digitally printed onto fabric.
+In workshops, attendees participate in creating their own responses using the zerowaste pattern cutting technique. – all parts of the cut fabric become part of the design.
+The workshops also introduce the option of lending and renting clothes rather then owning them, the concept behind Dazzle fashion is to design for the experience age-old models of consumption rethought and presented to the public through this playful approach.